radiasoft/sirepo/README.md

 vagrant up
 ```

-The images is 2.5GB so this will take some time.
+The image is 2.5GB so this will take some time to start.

 If it's your first time running Vagrant, it will ask to install VirtualBox.